Do You Work With a Bully?

 Most importantly, once you have set the limit in your mind, exercise your right to tell the bully to stop the behavior.
 You might want to rehearse these steps with a friend so that you are more comfortable responding when the bully attacks.

 1. Describe the behavior you see the bully exhibiting—don’t editorialize or offer opinions, just describe what you see.
 Don't say you're mean and nasty to me. to the bully.
 This is meaningless commentary when you're talking to a bully.

 Because much of my work is confidential, these actions make me feel as if I need to hide what I am working on from you or change computer screens which is a waste of my time.

 In the future, you are not to enter my cubicle unless I invite you to come in.
 This is my private workspace and your actions are unwelcome.

 You cannot allow the bully to get away with the behavior even one more time or the groundwork you so carefully laid is wasted.

 Confront the Bully With Their Own Behavior

 Confronting a bully is scary and hard.
 But, as Jonathan Littman and Marc Hershon suggest in "I Hate People," bullies are “only effective when they’re on solid ground.
-Ground that you can take away.”
+The ground that you can take away.”
 They suggest that the “Next time he swears or heaves a phone book, call it out.
 Point out that he’s swearing or yelling, and leave the room.
 Or end the call.”

 “Remember: You’re the adult dealing with a tantrum.
 No wise parent gives into a child’s fit because it just leads to more fits.